Biden’s punt to Congress on immigration is wearing thin with advocates

 A redesignation would massively expand the number of people covered by the program.

-“A decision to redesignate TPS for these countries would of course be life-changing for those who have made their lives here,” wrote the groups.
+“A decision to redesignate TPS for these countries would of course be life-changing for those who have made their lives here,” the groups wrote.

 “In addition, a wealth of research demonstrates the benefits to all workers and the economy of granting legal status to persons who already live and work in the U.S. and specifically documents the huge economic contributions of persons who have or would be eligible for TPS.”